 Children and Flu Vaccine

-The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for all persons 6 months of age and older, including children.
-Flu vaccination is especially important for younger children (under 5 years of age, and in particular under 2), and for children with high-risk medical conditions.
-Moreover, it is important to vaccinate school-aged children who may bring the flu home from school.
+The The Centers for Disease Control and Prevention (CDC) recommends annual influenza (flu) vaccination for all persons 6 months of age and older, including children.
+Flu vaccination is especially important for children under 5 years and for children with high-risk medical conditions who can become very ill if they get the flu.
+Moreover, studies have shown that vaccinating children who attend daycare or school helps prevent them from bringing the flu home.
+In short, flu vaccination is good for both kids and their households.